Rajpratik71/Mininet-wiki/Mininet-2.2.2-Release-Notes.md

 * We support `openvswitch-testcontroller` in Ubuntu 15.
 Note this controller is deprecated and not present in Ubuntu 16.

+### Code Check and Continuous Integration

+* We now run public CI builds via Travis
+* The builds include a code check using `pylint` on Ubuntu 14.04 LTS

 ### Notable Bug Fixes or Workarounds

 * We've been seeing a variety of performance test failures running under kvm, so the constraints on some performance tests have been relaxed slightly.